Free SAM.gov just hands you the PDF. We read it for you and flag the bid traps, the incumbent, and what they got paid. Take a look. »

 Which Construction Contracts Require CMMC

-Here is the honest answer: most federal construction contracts do not require CMMC.
-Routine maintenance, renovation work on non-sensitive facilities, and general construction at non-DoD sites typically do not involve CUI and do not trigger CMMC requirements.
+Here is the honest answer: most federal construction contracts don’t require CMMC.
+Routine maintenance, renovation work on non-sensitive facilities, and general construction at non-DoD sites typically don’t involve CUI and don’t trigger CMMC requirements.

 The ones that do include: